 How to Handle Holiday Stress

-The holidays are a busy time of year, so all the more reason to keep it simple.
+The holidays are such a busy time of year, so all the more reason to keep it simple.

 Think about all the things you’re thankful for.
 This is one of my favorite things to do when waiting in line, walking down the street, or getting ready to fall asleep at night, and it’s a great way to retrain your brain if you experience negative internal chatter.